forgojs/forgo/README.md

 ## We'll be tiny.
 Always.

 All of Forgo is in one small JS file (actually it's TypeScript).
-It is a goal of the project is to remain within that single file.
+It is a goal of the project to remain within that single file.

 ## Installation